jdromero88/linux-mint-environment-setup/README.md

 ## Step 1
 *Open the terminal, select Edit > Profile Preferences.
-Then on the Command tab, check off 'Run command as login shell'*
+Then on the Title and Command tab, check off 'Run command as login shell'*

 ## Step 2
 *Set up group*